-Prince George's County is classified as a large municipality and owns and operates a storm sewer system.
-The County's initial permit was issued on November 17, 1993 and reissued on January 12, 1999 and October 13, 2004.
-This proposed permit action is to issue a "fourth-generation" NPDES permit to Prince George's County to regulate the discharge of stormwater runoff from its storm drain system.
+Anne Arundel County is classified as a large municipality and owns and operates a storm sewer system.
+The County's initial permit was issued on December 2, 1993 and reissued on March 3, 1999 and November 8, 2004.
+This proposed permit action is to issue a "fourth-generation" NPDES permit to Anne Arundel County to regulate the discharge of stormwater runoff from its storm drain system.

-This permit represents another step forward for Prince George's County's NPDES municipal stormwater program.
+This permit represents another step forward for Anne Arundel County's NPDES municipal stormwater program.
 In 1993, the County's initial permit laid the foundation for a comprehensive approach to controlling runoff.
-This was done by inventorying and mapping storm drain system infrastructure; identifying sources of pollution; monitoring storm events to judge chemical, biological, and physical stream responses; and enhancing existing and establishing new management programs.
-During the second permit, the County evaluated jurisdiction-wide water quality through a comprehensive biological stream assessment program, prioritized watersheds in order to perform more detailed analyses and guide management implementation, and began to restore existing impervious area.
-These efforts continued through the County's third permit term.
+This was done by inventorying and mapping storm drain system infrastructure; identifying sources of pollution; monitoring storm events to judge chemical, biological, and physical stream responses; and enhancing existing, and establishing new management programs.
+During subsequent permits, the County evaluated jurisdiction-wide water quality through a comprehensive stream assessment program, prioritized watersheds in order to perform more detailed analyses and guide management implementation, and began to restore existing impervious area.

 Conditions of this permit require the County to possess the legal authority to control storm drain system pollutants, continue mapping its storm sewer system, monitor stormwater discharges, and develop and implement comprehensive management programs.
-New requirements under the permit include increasing impervious area treatment goals, supporting regional trash reduction strategies, and implementing ESD technologies for new and redevelopment projects to the MEP.
+New requirements under the permit include increasing impervious area treatment goals, supporting regional litter reduction strategies, and implementing ESD technologies for new and redevelopment projects to the MEP.
 The County will also be required to develop and implement plans to address waste load allocations (WLAs) established under EPA approved total maximum daily load (TMDL) estimates.
 Penalties for failure to comply with the terms of the permit are provided.